Fees and Deposit Limits7.8/10

 Wealthsimple Performance & Returns

 Wealthsimple is a relatively new robo advisor, with its inception being in early 2017.
-All of their performance reviews for various portfolios can be found here.
+You can find their performance reviews for various portfolios here.

-For each portfolio, there is a chart of how the investment portfolio performed over the past month, three months, six months, and previous years.
+There is a chart of how the investment portfolio performed over the past month, three months, six months, and previous years for each portfolio.
 You will also see a breakdown of the funds that each portfolio will be investing in.

-While past performance can’t determine future success, this data can give you an idea of the average returns of the different portfolios over the past few years.
+While past performance can’t determine future success, this data can give you an idea of the different portfolios’ average returns over the past few years.

 Here’s an example of the performance for their Balanced (slightly conservative) portfolio since inception (January 30, 2017):